jeriyl/Aiqod/README.md

 # Machine Learning Model for Text Classification

-This project involves building a machine learning model to predict the probability that a piece of text belongs to a particular class.
-The model is trained using various features extracted from the text, including Bag of Words, TF-IDF vectorization, and word embedding techniques.
+In this project, the data has been preprocessed using techniques such as Bag of Words, TF-IDF vectorization, and word embedding.
+The objective is to build a machine learning model to predict the probabilities for a multilabel classification problem.

 ## Project Structure